Statue of Asklepios

-- Panacea who was the goddess of universal remedy.
+- Panacea was the goddess of universal remedy.

-- Iaso, the goddess of recuperation from illness.
+- Iaso was the goddess of recuperation from illness.

-- Aceso, the goddess of the healing process.
+- Aceso was the goddess of the healing process.

-- Aglaea, the goddess of beauty, splendour, glory, magnificence, and adornment.
+- Aglaea was the goddess of beauty, splendor, glory, magnificence, and adornment.

 The Asklepios statue in its undamaged form would have had him leaning on his staff, with a serpent wound around it.
 You can see the remnants of the snake and staff in the lower right parts of his clothing.
 The serpent was sacred to Asklepios, and his staff, the caduceus.
 The rod of Asclepius, a snake-entwined staff, remains a symbol of medicine today.
 Below